meenakshi-kushwaha/mmaqshiny/README.md

 - Please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the changes.

-2. Report issues or problems with the software
+2. Report issues or problems with the software / Seek Support

-- Please open an issue in the issue tracker of the project.
+- Please open an issue in the [issue tracker of the project.](https://github.com/meenakshi-kushwaha/mmaqshiny/issues)

-3. Seek support

-- Please open and issue in the issue tracker of the project.

 ## Instrument Description